PostHog/posthog.com/contents/blog/sessions-deprecation.md

 ### What's new

 From the context above, we decided to take the following actions:
-- Remove the sessions page altogether.
-It introduces significant confusion and provides limited value.
-In numerical terms, less than 3% of pageviews in the app in the last month were on the sessions page for users with no session recording enabled (proxy metric).
+- The sessions page has been removed.
+It introduced significant confusion and provided limited value.
+In numerical terms, less than 3% of pageviews in the app in the last month were on the sessions page for users with no recordings enabled (proxy metric).
-- Introduce a recordings list page instead.
-This page should mostly be around finding specific recordings you want to watch (e.g. customer support, recordings with exceptions, ...).
-This page also includes filtering that's geared towards finding the recordings you care about. _Funnels will be the starting spot for the other use cases.
+- Introduced a recordings list page instead.
+This page is mostly around finding specific recordings you want to watch (e.g. customer support, recordings with exceptions, ...).
+This page also includes filtering geared towards that. _Funnels will be the starting point for other use cases._
-- On the Person modal you get when clicking on a data point in an insight graph, and particularly in funnels, you now get a direct link to relevant recordings for the specific users in the data point.
+- On the Person modal you get when clicking on a data point in an insight graph, and particularly in Funnels, you now get a direct link to relevant recordings for the specific users in the data point.
 - On a Person page, recordings are now shown first (if enabled) and events as a secondary tab.
 - We're evaluating getting rid of the "Sessions" insight.
 The functionality is quite limited (only a time distribution with scant visualization) and confusing (e.g. the events/actions that compose a session).
-Further, only [.5% of insights analyzed in the last month were on "Sessions".
+Further, only 1.5% of insights analyzed in the last month were on "Sessions".

 In addition to the changes above, we're significantly improving recordings ingestion to make sure more sessions are captured, and the recordings playback experience to make sure you can seamlessly find the relevant parts of a recording.